top of page

 Additional Objectives & Concerns:

-• working together with nearby neighborhood associations to achieve greater tree preservation and protection.
+• working with nearby neighborhood associations and organizations to achieve a healthier and more robust tree canopy

 • advocacy for existing tree preservation and health